Top 10 most impressive sinkholes of the world

 Wondermondo offers a unique list of 10 most impressive sinkholes of the world - deepest, most capacious and most unusual ones.
 Sinkholes are listed in alphabetic order.

 Black holes are the only formations known in the world where microorganisms have increased the temperature of water - in Andros Black Hole it reaches 40°C. Approximately 300 m wide and up to 47 m deep round karst formation.

-One of the largest and most impressive sinkholes in the world - approximately 530 m deep, with nearly vertical walls.
+One of the largest and most impressive sinkholes in the world with nearly vertical walls.
 Contains 280 - 290 m deep lake with endemic species of fish.